joshgerdes/jekyll-uno/_drafts/2023-08-13-Getting-Started-with-GitHub-Codespaces.md

 ![Github Codespaces - Run](/images/posts/Github_Codespaces_OpenRunning.png)

 If you leave your Codespace running without interaction, or if you exit your codespace without explicitly stopping it, the codespace will timeout after a period of inactivity and stop running.
 You can [adjust the timeout](https://docs.github.com/en/codespaces/customizing-your-codespace/setting-your-timeout-period-for-github-codespaces) of your codespace to a maximum of 240 minutes (4 hours) for new Codespaces, but keep in mind ou will be charged, unless the Codespace is stopped.
+If the Codespace remains inactive for a period of time, it could be deleted.
+You should get an email notification before this happens, but I suggust keeping an eye on your Codespace and make sure its only running when you need it.

 > Warning: Codespaces compute usage is billed for the duration for which a codespace is active.
 If you're not using a codespace but it remains running, and hasn't yet timed out, you are billed for the total time that the codespace was active, irrespective of whether you were using it.
 For more information, see "[About billing for GitHub Codespaces](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#codespaces-pricing)."